ntmitchell/ntmitchell.github.io/_posts/2017-02-24-predicting-coffee-prices.md

 ### Data Preparation

 I imported the data and performed standard data cleaning and formatting, like converting certain strings into datetime values.
 Only three things stand out in the processing phase: first, filtering the weather stations based on their latitude and elevation, as described above.
-Second, Berkeley Earth records days using a decimal notation ($$\text{January } 25, 2005 = 2005 + (25 - 0.5)/365 =2005.067$$) which I had to change into a usable format.
+Second, Berkeley Earth records days using a decimal notation (e.g., 2005.067) which I had to change into a usable format (2005.067 = 2005 + (25 - 0.5)/365 = January 25, 2005).
 Third, I had to convert the annual production data to compare it to the other data, which was monthly.
-I did this by filling the gaps with the previous recorded value (a technique called padding or forward-filling).
+I did this by filling the gaps with the previous recorded value, a technique called padding or forward-filling.

 ### Modeling